-If you are following another vehicle, you should be back far enough that the dust isn't covering your vehicle.
+If you are following another vehicle, you should be back far enough that the dust isn’t covering your vehicle.
 This ensures you can see clearly in front, and can react should conditions change.
-It also ensures your engine doesn't suck a gut full of dust in!
+It also ensures your engine doesn’t suck a gut full of dust into the air filter.

 Damage corrugations can do

 When you think of 4WDing, perhaps gravel roads are not where you would expect a lot of carnage to happen.
 The truth is, corrugated gravel roads put a heap of pressure on everything on and in your vehicle, and do a lot of damage relative to your average 4WD days.
 The endless shaking and bouncing around stresses everything from shock absorbers and bolts to tyres, wheel bearings and anything that can fatigue over time.

 It’s great practice to have a look in your engine bay and under your vehicle after a days driving on rough roads, to look for fresh markings of something that’s come undone, or is working its way loose.
 Wobble things back and forth as you do your inspection to ensure everything is tight as it should be.